-Correct classification of employees as well as expenses both make a big difference in preparing for tax season.
+Correct classification of employees, as well as expenses both, make a big difference in preparing for tax season.
 Doing this last minute in order to file taxes is not only incredibly frustrating but also introduces the potential for errors.
 Make sure to take these critical steps:

-Clarify new hires' employment classification when they come on board and make sure to fill out the correct tax forms for that status.
+Clarify new hires' employment classification when they come on board, and make sure to fill out the correct tax forms for that status.
 Instilling processes during hiring and onboarding avoids headaches later on.
 Employees and independent contractors are different classifications of workers from an employment and tax perspective.
 Misclassifying independent contractors as employees--or vice versa--can lead to paying higher taxes.
 It can also cause significant legal issues down the road.
-Work with your HR team periodically to ensure that all team member’s paperwork is up to date and review employee classifications during this time.
+Work with your HR team periodically to ensure that all team members’ paperwork is up to date and review employee classifications during this time.

-Think through the categories and purpose of business expenses.
-Some expenses are tax deductible and others are not.
+Think through the categories and purposes of business expenses.
+Some expenses are tax deductible, and others are not.
 Some business expenses can be claimed completely, and others can only be claimed partially or as a percentage of the total cost.
 If you are a small business owner, you also need different classifications for personal expenses and business expenses.
 Keeping them separate and classifying them appropriately will make life much easier when tax time arrives.

 Contact us now to learn more about our accounting services and how we can help keep your business books in great shape all year long.